Introduction

 - Default target branch is

-; only release PRs targetmain
+dev; only release PRs targetmain.

 👉 A well-prepared PR makes reviewing faster and ensures that releases are low-risk.